Led by Eric Buckley’s 19-point effort, the Water Valley Blue Devils defeated Coffeeville 69-55 Tuesday night in the WVHS gym.

 Lafayette, Oxford and Water Valley all stayed in the same classifications (5A, 4A, 3A), but there were teams that the three schools have been playing that either moved up or down.
 Lafayette’s enrollment was listed at 690, making it the fifth-biggest school in 4A.
 Oxford listed an enrollment of 887, a figure that places them in the middle of 5A, while Water Valley has an enrollment of 354, a figure that also places them more in the middle of the 3A field.
 (November 18, 2010, Page 6)

 The manner in which Water Valley defensive coordinator Richard Russo answered the phone on Tuesday pretty much sums up the Water Valley Blue Devils’ attitude regarding its game with region 2-3A foe Winona on Friday in the third round of the Class 3A playoffs.
 (November 18, 2010, Page 7)

 Earlier today the Mississippi High School Activities Association officially released the 2011-2013 reclassification of schools.

 Oxford, Lafayette and Water Valley will not be directly effected and will remain in their respective Class 5A, 4A and 3A. (more…) (November 17, 2010)

-The Oxford Middle School girls and boys basketball teams earned two wins on Thursday in the OHS gym.
-The seventh-grade Chargers beat Water Valley 22-5 and the eighth-grade Chargers topped the Blue Devils 30-11.
+The Oxford Middle School girls and boys basketball teams earned four wins combined over Water Valley on Tuesday night.
+The seventh-grade girls beat Water Valley 36-12, while the eighth-graders won 31-12.

 John Davis Tweets @oxfordeaglejd